Look deep into DNA

 Monitoring training progress

-We can watch the progress of the training by going to the Evaluation view.
+You can watch the progress of the training in the Evaluation view.

-The plots on the lower part of Evaluation view reflect the model’s performance at the best observed epoch (or last), in terms of validation error.
+The plots in the Predictions inspection tab reflect the model’s performance at the best-observed epoch (or last), in terms of validation error.
 So for this particular instantiation of the training process, it will show results for epoch 7.

 Using the Peltarion Platform, we were able to replicate the paper successfully, achieving similar results.
 Compared to a Jupyter Notebook, the form in which the original model was published, the Peltarion Platform offers the following benefits: